sgehling/Learning-Journal/Read02TheCodersComputer.md

 - **Extensions**: Extensions are similar to plug-ins that give you more functionality that you wouldn't otherwise have.
 Extensions are like plugins for your text editor, that allows you to have superpowers that you wouldn't otherwise have.

-Basic Terminal Usage "Cheat Sheet".
+# Basic Terminal Usage "Cheat Sheet" #

-The Command Line
-Basic Navigation
-About Files
-Record in your journal a “cheat sheet” or other resource for basic terminal usage.